w3c/wai-curricula/content/content-author/multimedia.md

 Students should be able to:

 * explain how people with disabilities rely on alternatives to multimedia content (including description of visual information, captions, transcripts, and sign language) to understand information contained in audio and video content
-* ensure audio and video content includes:
+* plan for the creation of accessible multimedia content from the start of the project, including for:
   * clear and easy to understand speech
   * minimized background audio and overall distractions where possible
-  * visuals that help understand the audio where possible
-  * audio that helps understand the visuals where possible
+  * visual and audio content that complements each other where possible
+* ensure  multimedia content includes alternatives to audio and video content based on content type and format, including:
-  * captions to help users who cannot hear the audio get the information
+  * captions (to help users who cannot hear the audio get the information)
+  * description of visual information
-  * transcripts to help people who cannot hear the audio or see the visuals get the information
+  * transcripts (to help people who cannot hear the audio or see the visuals get the information)
-* include descriptions of visual information for people who cannot see the videos by:
-  * integrating descriptions into the main audio where possible
-  * providing a separate description track or text file
-* avoid blinking and flashing content that can cause seizures
+  * sign language (for people whose first language is sign language)
+* create video content that avoids flashing entirely or only flashes below the acceptable thresholds
 * employ accessible authoring tools that support including and controlling alternatives to audio and video content
-* identify related requirements for designers and developers to make the following perceivable and operable both visually and non-visually:
+* identify related requirements for designers and developers to support visual and non-visual perception and operation of:
   * alternatives to multimedia content
   * media players
   * media player controls